Definitions of Prohibited Conduct Under the College of the Holy Cross Sexual Misconduct Policy

 Any individual, regardless of gender, sexual orientation, or gender identity, can experience or commit a violation, and these behaviors can occur between people of the same or different gender.

 Sex Discrimination.
-An intentional or unintentional act that adversely affects employment and/or educational opportunities because of a person’s sex, marital or parental status, sexual orientation or gender identity.
+An intentional or unintentional act that adversely affects employment and/or educational opportunities because of a person’s sex, marital or parental status including pregnancy and pregnancy related conditions), sexual orientation or gender identity.
 Discrimination may be classified as either disparate impact (facially neutral practices that fall more harshly on one group than another and cannot be justified by business necessity) or disparate treatment (treatment of an individual that is less favorable than treatment of others based upon unlawful discriminatory reasons.)

 Sexual harassment consists of two basic types: